webpack/webpack.js.org/content/plugins/context-replacement-plugin.md

 *Context* refers to a [require with an expression](/guides/dependency-management/#require-with-expression) such as `require('./locale/' + name + '.json')`.
 When encountering such an expression, webpack infers the directory (`'./locale/'`) and a regular expression (`/^.*\.json$/`).
 Since the `name` is not known at compile time, webpack includes every file as module in the bundle.

-The `ContextReplacementPlugin` allows to override the inferred information.
+The `ContextReplacementPlugin` allows you to override the inferred information.
 There are various ways to configure the plugin:

 ## `newContentResource`, `newContentRecursive`, `newContentRegExp`